Economic history of the United Kingdom: Prosperity of the 1950s

 The 1950s and 1960s were prosperous times and saw continued modernisation of the economy.
 Representative was the construction of the first motorways, for example.
 Britain maintained and increased its financial role in the world economy, and used the English language to promote its educational system to students from around the globe.
 Unemployment was relatively low during this period, and the standard of living continued to rise, with more new private and council housing developments and the number of slum properties diminishing.
 Churchill and the Conservatives were back in power following the 1951 elections, but they largely continued the welfare state policies as set out by the Labour Party in the late 1940s.

 Butlins holiday camp in Pwllheli, Wales in the 1950s.
 Holiday camps symbolised the newfound prosperity and leisure of postwar Britain.

 During the "golden age" of the 1950s and 1960s, unemployment in Britain averaged only 2%.
-As prosperity returned, Britons became more family centred.
+As prosperity returned, Brits became more family centred.
 Leisure activities became more accessible to more people after the war.
 Holiday camps, which had first opened in the 1930s, became popular holiday destinations in the 1950s – and people increasingly had the money to pursue their personal hobbies.
 The BBC's early television service was given a major boost in 1952 with the coronation of Elizabeth II, attracting a worldwide audience of twenty million, plus tens of millions more by radio, proving an impetus for middle-class people to buy televisions.
 In 1950, just 1% owned television sets; by 1965 25% did.
 As austerity receded after 1950 and consumer demand kept growing, the Labour Party hurt itself by shunning consumerism as the antithesis of the socialism it demanded.

 Small neighbourhood shops were increasingly replaced by chain stores and shopping centres, with their wide variety of goods, smart advertising, and frequent sales.
 Cars were becoming a significant part of British life, with city-centre congestion and ribbon developments springing up along many of the major roads.
 These problems led to the idea of the green belt to protect the countryside, which was at risk from development of new housing units.

 The post-World War II period witnessed a dramatic rise in the average standard of living, with a 40% rise in average real wages from 1950 to 1965.
 Workers in traditionally poorly paid semi-skilled and unskilled occupations saw a particularly marked improvement in their wages and living standards.
 In terms of consumption, there was more equality, especially as the landed gentry was hard pressed to pay its taxes and had to reduce its level of consumption.
 As a result of wage rises, consumer spending also increased by about 20% during the same period, while economic growth remained at about 3%.
 In addition, the last food rations were ended in 1954 while hire-purchase controls were relaxed in the same year.
 As a result of these changes, large numbers of the working classes were able to participate in the consumer market for the first time.